loda-lang/loda-programs/programs/oeis/list0.md

 * [A078642](http://oeis.org/A078642) ([L08 program](A078642.asm)): Numbers with two representations as the sum of two Fibonacci numbers.
 * [A078688](http://oeis.org/A078688) ([L15 program](A078688.asm)): Continued fraction expansion of e^(1/4).
 * [A078689](http://oeis.org/A078689) ([L12 program](A078689.asm)): Continued fraction expansion of e^(1/3).
+* [A078707](http://oeis.org/A078707) ([L06 program](A078707.asm)): Number of vectors of length n that are symmetric about the middle, where each element is drawn from a set of n distinct elements.
 * [A078716](http://oeis.org/A078716) ([L16 program](A078716.asm)): Sequence has period 9 and differences between successive terms are 4, -3, 4, -3, 4, -3, 4, -3, -4.
 * [A078787](http://oeis.org/A078787) ([L05 program](A078787.asm)): a(n) = 101*n + 1.
 * [A078832](http://oeis.org/A078832) ([L13 program](A078832.asm)): Smallest prime contained as binary substring in binary representation of n>1, a(1)=1.